cilium/cilium/Documentation/troubleshooting.rst

 Monitoring Packet Drops
 -----------------------

-Cilium provides extensive visibility into

-When connectivity is not as it should be.
+Sometimes you may experience broken connectivity, which may be due to a number of different causes.
 A main cause can be unwanted packet drops on the networking level.
+The tool
-There can be various causes for this.
-The tool ``cilium monitor`` allows you to quickly inspect and see if and where packet drops happen.
+``cilium monitor`` allows you to quickly inspect and see if and where packet drops happen.
+Following is an example output (use `kubectl exec` as in previous examples if running with Kubernetes):

 .. code:: bash